dbharbin/gitlab-pyapi/README.md

 # curl examples
-This section provides some working examples using curl to interface to github.com in case a person may want a starting point fto do  some shell scripting.
+This section provides some working examples using curl to interface to github.com in case a person may want a starting point to do  some shell scripting.
+Once working in curl, (this helpful site)[https://curl.trillworks.com] converts the curl commands to Python requests.

 ## List Group Members
 ```